ual-cci/MSc-Coding-2/Week-7.md

 - First, we are going to look at how large ensembles of neurons can classify an image, and how we can structure such systems
 - Second, we are going to look at a few interesting Creative uses of these types of systems
 - Finally, we're going to learn more by exploring a Jupyter notebook from Parag Mital's Creative Applications of Deep Learning course, which allows us to build simple networks for the first time.

+# BUT FIRST - Homework

+- I asked you to go through the

 ## Part One - Using deep learning to classify images.